psychemedia/storytelling-notes/gambrinus.md

 "Cambrinus, King of Beer", from *Tales of a Beer Drinker*, 1868, Charles Deulin

-*I bring you a tale of festive cheer*
+*I bring you a tale [of festive good cheer / both of sorrow and cheer]*
 *Gather round for my story: the invention of beer.*

 Cambrinus (Gambrinus) was a handsome young assistant to a glassmaker in Flanders, on the French and Belgian border.
 There were two reasons why Gambrinus would never become a master glassmaker.
 For one, a Master would only teach their own sons the real secrets of the craft.
 For two, Gambrinus was a rubbish apprentice.
 He couldn't even get the furnace to the correct temperature.